Wondering how often to brush a dog’s teeth? Here’s what a vet had to say…

 Why should I brush my dog’s teeth?

 Periodontal disease occurs when plaque, a sticky film containing bacteria, builds up and mineralizes into calculus, also known as tartar.
-Calculus acts as a surface for bacteria to accumulate and multiply, thus resulting in gingivitis, or inflammation of the gums.
+Calculus acts as a surface for bacteria to accumulate and multiply, thus resulting in gingivitis or inflammation of the gums.
 This can lead to pockets forming between the gums and affected teeth, loose teeth, and eventually tooth loss.
 Detecting and treating periodontal disease early can prevent oral pain as well as issues in organs such as the heart, liver, and kidneys if bacteria enter the bloodstream and travel to them.

-The American Animal Hospital Association (AAHA) recommends that an oral hygiene routine is initiated when a puppy’s adult teeth come in to prevent or delay the development of periodontal disease.
 Although there are several products on the market to help prevent the buildup of plaque, toothbrushing is the most effective technique.
 A toothpaste specifically formulated for dogs should always be used, as they are safe to be swallowed unlike human toothpastes, which contain ingredients that can cause tummy upset in dogs or even be toxic, such as xylitol.

-How often should I brush my dog’s teeth?
+Is it OK if I don’t brush my dog’s teeth?

 Toothbrushing should be performed for at least 30 seconds on each side of the mouth, focusing on the gumline and not forgetting the back teeth, which tend to accumulate plaque and calculus the fastest.

 Because of how quickly plaque mineralizes into calculus, brushing only once a week may not be effective at preventing periodontal disease in dogs.
-Although a 2021 study published in Animals that was conducted on 160 racing Greyhounds found that both daily and weekly toothbrushing significantly reduced calculus buildup, only daily brushing was able to reduce gingivitis, which can be painful and lead to the progression of dental disease.
-In addition, a study on Beagles published in the Journal of Veterinary Dentistry in 2015 found that brushing daily or every other day significantly reduced the severity of gingivitis and the accumulation of plaque and calculus compared to brushing weekly.
-It is therefore recommended to brush a dog’s teeth at least every other day, if not daily.
+Although a 2021 study published in Animals (conducted on 160 racing Greyhounds) found that while both daily and weekly toothbrushing significantly reduced calculus buildup, only daily brushing was able to reduce gingivitis, which can be painful and lead to the progression of dental disease.

-If you are unable to brush your dog’s teeth this frequently for whatever reason, the addition of other types of plaque-preventative products can help to keep plaque at bay.
-These include the best dental chews for dogs, oral gels, wipes, water additives, and veterinary dental diets.
 The Veterinary Oral Health Council (VOHC) provides a list of products that have been scientifically proven to prevent the accumulation of plaque and calculus.
-You should also consider alternatives to toothbrushing if your dog tries to bite you when you go near them with a toothbrush—your safety comes first.
+You should also consider alternatives to toothbrushing if your dog tries to bite you when you go near them with a toothbrush – your safety comes first.

 What time of day should I brush my dog's teeth?

-Although you may see the most benefits with brushing your dog’s teeth right after mealtime, it is more important that the timing is consistent from day to day so that toothbrushing can become a part of your dog’s daily routine.
 Toothbrushing may be easiest when your dog’s energy is low, like after a walk, since this will be less stressful for both you and them, but the time of day is unlikely to make a significant difference in your dog’s oral health as long as toothbrushing is done regularly.

 Is it too late to start brushing my dog’s teeth?